opnfv/functest/docs/userguide/index.rst

     2016-01-07 13:14:21,396 - vIMS - DEBUG - <Response [200]>
     2016-01-07 13:14:21,396 - vIMS - INFO - Launching the clearwater-opnfv undeployment

-Please note that vIMS traces are very verbose but can bee summarized in several
+Please note that vIMS traces are very verbose but can bee summarised in several
 steps:

  * INFO: environment prepared successfully => environment OK